Caring for your Original Art from Michele Donohue Art

 Wall Art Care

 Resin wall art pieces can be easily cleaned/dusted with a damp microfibre washcloth, followed by the microfibre buff/dry cloth made for use for glass & mirrors.
-Or, a soft cloth with mild dish soap can be used, then buffed dry with another soft dry cloth.
+Or, if dirty, a soft cloth with mild dish soap can be used, then buffed dry with another soft dry cloth.
 Avoid anything abrasive to protect the surface.
 Resin is scratch resistant, but not scratch proof.

-Shipping, Storing, or Moving of any Resin Creations
+Shipping, Storing, or Moving Resin Creations

 When (if) shipping (moving) resin items, ensure no plastic or textured wrap (such as bubble wrap) touches the resin surface area directly during shipping/storing.
 If there is extreme heat at any point during shipping, the plastic may effect the resin finish (even after full cure), if it gets hot enough for a long period of time and any pressure is against piece while hot.
 So suggestion is to protect direct surface area with something like glassine paper (for wall art), freezer paper shiny side, or parchment paper against resin surfaces.
 Soft tissue paper on castings.
 Once there is a protective wrap over piece, then bubble wrap or other wrap can be wrapped over top of the protected surface covering.